The Ghost Mills

 The Erasure Collective

-The Erasure Collective targets these facilities.
+The Collective's primary target for substrate destruction operations.
 34,000 ghost instances running in amber light — the Collective sees 34,000 people who deserve the choice of permanent death rather than perpetual labor.

 The Dim Ward